willfriel1028/MarchMadness_Analytics_Report/output_walkthrough.md

 This section largely represents how well each team gets to the free throw line while not allowing their opponent to get to the free throw line.
 This is something that could translate for a weaker team playing a stronger team, it is up for the user to interpret this.

-It is important to look at free throw comparisons in a matchup because they allow teams to generate points without attempting a shot, which is why they are so efficient.
+It is important to look at free throw comparisons in a matchup because they allow teams to generate points without attempting a field goal, which is why they are so efficient.

 ```